-Welcome to the creative canoe of Flying Geese Productions, founded by Faumuina Felolini Maria Tafunai.
-This canoe includes Wayfinding, Communication Strategies, and Treaty of Waitangi Bi-Cultural Coaching and an Indigenous Talent Agency and a fair amount of disco dancing.
+Welcome to the creative canoe of Flying Geese Pro, founded by Faumuina Felolini Maria Tafunai.
+This canoe includes Wayfinding, Cultural Coaching, an Indigenous Talent Agency and a fair amount of disco dancing.

 Faumuina Felolini Maria Tafuna'i

 Faumuina is the daughter of Mau'u Lopeti and Nivaga Mau'u from Samoa.
-She is the mother of Oliver, wife to the late and humble Patrick Tafuna'i, and partner to the passionate Papua New Guinean Micheal Dom.
+She is the mother of Oliver, wife to the late and humble Patrick Tafuna'i.
 Her background is in media, long-form journalism, and development communications.
 She oversees all Flying Geese projects.
 She specializes in the empowerment of indigenous peoples, and has won international awards in agricultural journalism.
 She is also the first Pacific Island person to become an Edmund Hillary Fellowship Fellow.

 We have had the honour of working for dedicated organisations that are trying to develop and apply social, economic and environmental solutions to this planet we call home.
 Contact us to talk about your next project.